 The journey through grief is a highly individual experience.
 So rather than focus on a timeline, it is perhaps more helpful to focus on its intensity and duration.
 Initially, grief is overwhelming and people can feel out of control.
 With time, however, people find they have more ability to choose when they access memories and emotions.

 Am I going mad?

 It may certainly feel like it at times!
-Particularly if the your need to grieve is out of step with your social and cultural expectations.
+Particularly if the you’re need to grieve is out of step with your social and cultural expectations.

 Grief affects people physically, emotionally, psychologically and spiritually.
 For example, you may be required to make adjustments to your life and learn new skills at a time when you feel least able to do so.
 So, receiving validation and permission to grieve is important in the recovery and healing process.

-Do I have the right to inflict my grief on others?
+Do I have the right to discuss my grief with others?
 What can I expect of them and they of me?

 Others may feel intensely uncomfortable with your emotions and pain to the point of feeling helpless.
 The anxiety this causes may mean that you may feel that you are being avoided – increasing feelings of isolation.
-It is important that you are assertive about your needs and wishes.
+It is important that you are assertive about your needs and wishes when talking to others about grief.
+This could mean letting your friends and family know what you need (ie. I just need to talk, I need you to tell me it’s ok, I want a solution).
 And it is helpful if you communicate with family, friends, and colleagues rather than leave them guessing about what would be useful and comforting.
 People should never underestimate the power of listening and being a warm presence around you.